Throne of Fire

 Throne of Fire is an action strategy video game.
 It was designed by Mike Singleton, developed by Consult Computer Systems, and published by Melbourne House.
 The game was released for the Amstrad CPC and ZX Spectrum in 1987.
 Throne of Fire is set in the Burning Citadel, located around the rim of a volcano.

 The game focuses on three princes in the Burning Citadel where they and their men-at-arms fight to the death to gain the Throne of Fire after their father's death.
-Throne of Fire received positive reviews from industry critics, with some reviewers speaking positive of the graphics while other criticized the lack of difficulty in the single player mode, instead recommending playing with two players.
+Throne of Fire received positive reviews from industry critics, with some reviewers speaking positively of the graphics while others criticized the lack of difficulty in the single-player mode, instead recommending playing with two players.

 Gameplay

 Throne of Fire is an action strategy game.
 Set in the Burning Citadel, located around the rim of a volcano, the player assumes the role of one of the three princes of the recently deceased King Atherik: Alorn the Lion Prince, Cordrin the Sun Prince, and Karag the Wolf Prince.
 As one of the princes, the player can play against two computer players or a second player and a computer player, who play the role of the other two princes.
 Each prince and their men-at-arms must fight the other princes and their army to the death.
 The player must also fight against the King's Guard, the protectors of the Throne of Fire.
 Weapons with their own strengths and weaknesses can be found around the castle, along with magical objects that can increase or decrease a character's strength.

 Each army group are distinguished by color, with Prince Alorn and his men as red, Cordrin as yellow, Karag as purple, and the King's Guard as green.
 The castle has one hundred rooms to enter through.
-If any characters enters a room, their group color will light up the room.
+If any characters enter a room, their group color will light up the room.
 Each of the princes starts with nine men-at-arms.
-Reinforcements will join the side of whoever last visit Gate Rooms.
+Reinforcements will join the side of whoever last visited Gate Rooms.
 If no one entered a Gate Room before the man-at-arms appears, they will join the King's Guard.

-Once the player enters the Throne Room with their prince, they become the king and takes control of the King's Guard.
+Once the player enters the Throne Room with their prince, they become the king and take control of the King's Guard.
 The other players lose the ability to control their men-at-arms, with their men staying in their rooms to defend themselves.
 If the new king dies, the King's Guard will return to being neutral and the other princes regain their men.